Samuel Morse: Telegraph

 While returning by ship from Europe in 1832, Morse encountered Charles Thomas Jackson of Boston, a man who was well schooled in electromagnetism.
 Witnessing various experiments with Jackson's electromagnet, Morse developed the concept of a single-wire telegraph.
-He set aside his painting, The Gallery of the Louvre.
+He set aside the painting he had been working on, The Gallery of the Louvre.
 The original Morse telegraph, submitted with his patent application, is part of the collections of the National Museum of American History at the Smithsonian Institution.
 In time, the Morse code that he developed would become the primary language of telegraphy in the world.
 It is still the standard for rhythmic transmission of data.

 Meanwhile, William Cooke and Professor Charles Wheatstone had learned of the Wilhelm Weber and Carl Gauss electromagnetic telegraph in 1833.
 They had reached the stage of launching a commercial telegraph prior to Morse, despite starting later.
 In England, Cooke became fascinated by electrical telegraphy in 1836, four years after Morse.
 Aided by his greater financial resources, Cooke abandoned his primary subject of anatomy and built a small electrical telegraph within three weeks.
 Wheatstone also was experimenting with telegraphy and (most importantly) understood that a single large battery would not carry a telegraphic signal over long distances.
 He theorized that numerous small batteries were far more successful and efficient in this task.
 (Wheatstone was building on the primary research of Joseph Henry, an American physicist.)
 Cooke and Wheatstone formed a partnership and patented the electrical telegraph in May 1837, and within a short time had provided the Great Western Railway with a 13 mi stretch of telegraph.
 However, within a few years, Cooke and Wheatstone's multiple-wire signaling method would be overtaken by Morse's cheaper method.

 In an 1848 letter to a friend, Morse describes how vigorously he fought to be called the sole inventor of the electromagnetic telegraph despite the previous inventions.